SasangaME/k8s-simple-app/README.md

 - **Tools** —
   - `terraform` ≥ 1.6
   - `awscli` v2
-  - `kubectl` (version compatible with the cluster version — default is 1.30)
+  - `kubectl` (version compatible with the cluster version: default is 1.30)
   - `docker` (with buildx if you're on Apple Silicon)
   - `helm` (optional — only needed if you want to inspect the ALB controller
     release: `helm -n kube-system list`)